 “Can I drive to Montenegro with a Croatian rental car?”

-Here's what you need to know about the Montenegro Croatia borders before you arrive.
+Here's what you need to know about the Montenegro Croatia border before you arrive.

 There are two border crossing options if you are driving in from Dubrovnik:

-If you are driving from Split, or further north in Croatia, you'll find a secret inland route with less traffic at the bottom of this page.
+If you are driving from Split, or further north in Croatia, you'll find a secret inland route with less traffic further down this page.

 Njivice-Konfin is the second border option.
 It’s much smaller and can’t process the same amount of traffic as the main border.
 You’ll often see it touted as the local’s secret option, and that was true until a couple of years ago, but it’s quite well-known now.